Liberal Party of Macedonia: History

 Prior to the 2008 elections the party joined Sun – Coalition for Europe alongside the Social Democratic Union (SDSM) and several other parties.
 The coalition lost the elections to the VMRO-DPMNE-led For a Better Macedonia alliance.
 The Liberal Party remained in alliance with the SDSM for the 2011 elections, again losing to the VMRO-DPMNE-led alliance.
+Her leader Ivon Velichkoski in 2011-2014 was a member of parliament from the opposition.

-Prior to the 2014 elections the party became part of the Citizen Option for Macedonia coalition.
+Prior to the 2014 elections, the party became part of the Citizen Option for Macedonia coalition.
+Party ran independently in 2016 elections, but received less than four thousand votes (0.33 %), no MPs and gradually diminished.

+In the beginning of 2019, Ivon Velichkovski resigned from the party and in the mid-2019 it was officially erased from the list of the political parties of North Macedonia.
+In October 2021, Ivon Velichkovski founded a new political formation - Movement for a New Republic.